Medellín v. Texas: Opinion of the Court

 On March 24, 2008, the Court affirmed 6–3, with Chief Justice John G. Roberts writing for a five-justice majority.
-The Court held that the Avena judgment is not enforceable as domestic law.
-A treaty is not binding domestic law, it said, unless Congress has enacted statutes implementing it or the treaty itself conveys an intention that it is "self-executing."
+The Court held that the Avena judgment is not enforceable as domestic law unless Congress has enacted statutes implementing it or the treaty itself conveys an intention that it is "self-executing."
 None of the relevant treaties – the Optional Protocol, the UN Charter, or the ICJ Statute – was self-executing, and no implementing legislation had been enacted, the Court found.

 The Court also rejected Medellín's claim that Article 94 of the UN Charter requires the United States to "undertake to comply" with the ICJ ruling.
 Chief Justice Roberts observed that Article 94(2) of the Charter provides for explicit enforcement for noncompliance by referral to the UN Security Council, and for appeals to be made by only the aggrieved state, not an individual such as Medellín.
 Even so, the United States clearly reserved the right to veto any Security Council resolutions.
 The majority also held that the ICJ statute contained in the Charter also forbade individuals from being parties to suits before the International Court.
 The ICJ statute is a pact between nations, Justice Roberts said, and only nations, not individuals, may seek its judgment.

 Relying on Sanchez-Llamas, the Supreme Court then held that absent a clear and express statement to the contrary in the relevant treaties, domestic procedural rules govern a treaty's implementation.

 The Court also rejected Medellín's argument that the President's February 28, 2005 Memorandum was binding on state courts.
 The Court relied on Youngstown Sheet & Tube Co. v.
 Sawyer, 343 U. S. 579 (1952), recognizing that "plainly compelling interests" were at stake in the Medellín case, but noted:

 Such considerations, however, do not allow us to set aside first principles.
 The President's authority to act, as with the exercise of any governmental power, 'must stem either from an act of Congress or from the Constitution itself.'